 Jim Liddane

-Jim Liddane, who in 1967 founded the International Songwriters Association which operates this site, was born in Limerick City, Ireland, first attending St Philomena's Preparatory School before moving to Crescent College at the age of seven.
-During this period, he followed the Irish Academy of Music piano syllabus at St Anthony's School Of Music, while also studying under the organist James Hassett.
+Jim Liddane, who in 1967 founded the International Songwriters Association which operates this site, was born in Limerick City, Ireland, first attending St Philomena's Preparatory School before transferring to Crescent College at the age of seven.
+While at school, he also followed the Irish Academy of Music piano syllabus at St Anthony's School Of Music, as well as studying under the renowned Limerick organist James S. Hassett.

-Although classically trained, Jim was quickly drawn to popular music and while at Crescent, became a member of a number of "pop" groups including the Gus Molloy Quartet (led by Gus Molloy), the Skiffling Boatmen (led by John and Frank Ahern), and the Bryan McHugh Band.
+Although classically trained, Jim was soon drawn to the world of popular music and while at Crescent, became a member of a number of groups including the Gus Molloy Quartet, the Skiffling Boatmen (led by John and Frank Ahern), the Bryan McHugh Band and The Heartbeats.

-Having sat the Irish Leaving Certificate in 1962, he went on to University College Cork, emerging with a degree in History.
-While in college, he continued to perform with various bands at venues throughout Ireland.
+Having sat the Irish Leaving Certificate in 1962, Jim went on to University College Cork, to study History.
+While at college however, he continued to perform with a number of bands at various venues throughout Ireland.

 Jim Liddane